U.S. SEC proposes rules that could limit shareholder voices

 “In each aspect of today’s two proposals, the odds are stacked against shareholders,” Lee said.

 The current thresholds for re-submissions of proposals date from 1954, SEC officials said.
-Under the new rule, proposals resubmitted to companies within five years must have won 5% support in the past, up from 3% under current guidelines, with other minimum thresholds increasing for the second and third times proposals are submitted, SEC officials said.
+Under the new rule, proposals resubmitted to companies within five years must have won 5% support in the past, up from 3% under current guidelines, with other minimum thresholds increasing for the second and third times proposals are resubmitted, SEC officials said.

 The agency’s proposed rule aims to end shareholder proposals that appear on corporate ballots with diminishing levels of support, officials said.